writing-resources/awesome-scientific-writing/README.md

     presentations using Pandoc.

 ### Resources
+> Supplymentary files required to convert from one format to another.
 - [Citation Style Language
     (CSL) styles](https://github.com/citation-style-language) - Official
     repository for Citation Style Language (CSL) styles, required by Pandoc.